Ministry of Health reveals test results of NZ patient for coronavirus

 The patient was treated correctly and treatment for their illness was ongoing, Bloomfield said.

-Meanwhile, the Ministry of Health was reviewing its border measures currently as to whether they would have to restrict entry into the country.
+Meanwhile, the Ministry of Health was reviewing its border measures, particularly whether it would have to restrict entry to the country.

-It comes after Donald Trump signed an order temporarily barring foreign nationals access to the United States if they had travelled to China within the past fortnight.
+It comes after President Donald Trump signed an order temporarily barring foreign nationals from the United States if they had travelled to China within the past fortnight.

 If people were symptomatic, Bloomfield reiterated they should immediately seek medical advice.

-"People should be empowered to do so and that is how, as a country, we will be able to ensure that... we don't get a sustained community outbreak"
+"People should be empowered to do so and that is how, as a country, we will be able to ensure that ... we don't get a sustained community outbreak"

-Border screening was only a small method the Ministry could use to combat coronavirus entering New Zealand.
+Border screening was only a small part of the method the Ministry could use to combat coronavirus entering New Zealand.

 Currently, passengers arriving in New Zealand from China are proactively asked if they have flu-like symptoms.
-If so, a health check would be undertaken.
+If so, a health check will be undertaken.

 The most important thing that could be done was ensuring people at the border were well educated, Bloomfield said.